Through the Wire: Commercial performance

 "Through the Wire" debuted at number ninety-four on the Billboard Hot 100 and peaked at number fifteen for five weeks.
 It remained on the chart for twenty-one weeks.
 It performed better on the urban contemporary charts, reaching number eight on the Hot R&B/Hip-Hop Singles & Tracks and number four on the Hot Rap Tracks.
 In the United Kingdom, it debuted at number nine on the UK Singles Chart where it peaked for two weeks and exited the chart after nine weeks.
 The track charted lower in other European countries, where it reached the top thirty in Ireland, Sweden, and the Netherlands, the top fifty in Belgium and Switzerland, and number sixty-one in Germany.
-Its maximum peak time in those countries lasted one week.
+The maximum peak time in those countries lasted one week.
 The single entered the New Zealand Singles Chart at number twenty-four and peaked at number sixteen.

 On July 14, 2017, "Through the Wire" was certified Silver in the UK, nearly fourteen years after the single's release.
 It was certified Gold on September 10, 2021, over 4 years later and almost 18 years after its initial release.
 The single was certified Platinum in the US on November 20, 2018, fifteen years after its release.

 Music video

-The music video was directed by Coodie and Chike and it premiered on August 3, 2003.
+The music video was directed by Coodie and Chike, and it premiered on August 3, 2003.
 It is a slideshow of videos and pictures of West producing and his crash seen through the frames of Polaroid pictures.
 West, who financed the video, conceived ideas for the clip after seeing an Adidas advertisement in BlackBook magazine.
 He stated, "I don't like gettin' ideas from direct shit ...
 I like to pull ideas from all the way over here.
 Sometimes my vision can't be explained in words, 'cause I couldn't have even told you in words how I envisioned that video ending up."
 Chike recalled the making of the clip, saying, "one day Coodie calls me out the blue about a concept he and Kanye had for a video revolving around Polaroid snapshots.
 I was leaving work at 7 PM only to come back at 10 PM, work all night then go home at 7 AM".
 Coodie stated that "If we would have wrote a treatment" for the video, "they would have shot that down.
 They had to see it to understand.
 Otherwise they'd have said, 'No, Kanye should be rapping at a party, with lots of girls poolside'".
 It was awarded the Video of the Year at the 2004 Source Hip Hop Awards.